Arys02/Language-SandBox/README.md

 # Language Sand box
-all code/test/work/try in every language I want try.
+all code/test/work/try in every language I might be interested in.